alvivar/bite/README.md

 # Bite

-Minimalist Key Value Store.
+Minimalistic Key Value Store.
 It's basically a chat, a TcpListener waiting for messages to GET and SET values.

 ## How to use